HarFis/departure-monitor/README.md

 + LEGO case

 ## API
 Departure monitor uses data from [Västtrafik's public API](https://developer.vasttrafik.se).
 After (free) registration & creation of an app, you'll receive your key & secret for authentication.
-Don't forget to "prenumera" your app to "reseplaneraren".
+Don't forget to "prenumera" your app to "Reseplaneraren v2".

-To find your busstop's ID after you created your app at Västtrafik's developer portal:
+To find your (bus) stop's ID (after you created your app in Västtrafik's developer portal):
 + Go to prenumeration -> Reseplaneraren v2 -> Tab: API Console
 + Choose "location" -> get location.name.
-+ Type your stop in the "input" field -> Press button "Try out"
++ Type your stop's name in the "input" field -> Press button "Try out"
 + It will show you the matching stop details (among other the ID).

 If you get an 401 error, you have to re-new your token.